PythBuster/savings_manager/README.md

 ##### Database
 A postgres database is needed.
-To connect to the database, add a `.env` filge
+To connect to the database, add a `.env` file
 in: `/src/envs` with following information:

 ```